Francis Bacon exhibition catalogues

 November – December 1946

-In November, Bacon travelled from Monaco to Paris to see the UNESCO exhibition, which included Painting 1946, exhibited under the title Peinture.
+In November 1946, Francis Bacon travelled from Monaco to Paris to see UNESCO’s international exhibition of modern art, which included Painting 1946, shown under the title Peinture.

 1951

-In 1951, Bacon exhibits his paintings at the Arts Council together with those of artists such as Lucian Freud, John Minton, Paul Nash, Graham Sutherland, Ben Nicholson and John Piper.
+In 1951, Bacon showed paintings at the Arts Council alongside works by artists such as Lucian Freud, John Minton, Paul Nash, Graham Sutherland, Ben Nicholson and John Piper.

-The artist stated that he never thought of the figure as Mary Magdalene and never associated it with the crucifixion.
+The artist later said that he had never thought of the figure as Mary Magdalene and never associated it with the Crucifixion.

 Francis Bacon